resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 So that’s the Settings tab and its children.
 Site wide changes that work across all projects.

-So remember: if you want to change things do with your personal details, such as language and password: the top right drop down with your name on it is the way to go!
+So remember: if you want to change things do with your personal details, such as language and **command line password**: the top right drop down with your name on it is the way to go!

 -- *Slide* --